-Fun fact: When we are thirsty or our body needs water (because we aren’t hydrating well enough), the body sends signals to the brain that it needs food.
+Fun fact: When we are thirsty or our body needs water (because we aren’t hydrating enough), the body sends signals to the brain that it’s ‘hungry’.

 The goal is to increase water intake, so if the body can’t get it from liquid, it attempts to get the needed water from food.
-I wrote a fun article on how to up your water intake through thoughtful food choices.
+Check out this post on how to increase your water intake through food.

-Obtaining hydration from food is certainly less efficient than hydrating with water, but it works (in a pinch) to get your body the water it needs.
+Hydrating with food is less efficient than hydrating with water, but it works (in a pinch).

 How much water do you need to drink while Intermittent Fasting?

 So, if you are a 150 pound female, you would drink 75 ounces of water a day.

-Of course, you’ll want to add additional water on days you exercise or on hot days when you are sweating.
+Be sure to add additional water on days you workout or on hot days when you are sweating.
 (Oh those insensible losses.)
-On days where you workout, add additional 16 ounces of water to your hydration goals.
-You can always drink more if you feel thirsty.
+If you workout, try to add an extra 16 ounces of water to your hydration goals.
+Definitely drink more if you feel thirsty.

 Side note: If you’ve been under-hydrating, you’ll be making SO many trips to the ladies’ room.
-This gets better over time and the frequent ‘trips to the powder room’ will decrease as your body gets used to the increased hydration.
+It gets better over time and the number of ‘trips to the powder room’ will decrease.

 What eating window do you start with?

 I eased into intermittent fasting by starting with a 12-hour eating window.
 So 12 hours where you can eat and 12 hours of not eating (aka fasting).

-Use this familiar schedule to figure out what works for you (meal spacing, hydration goals, etc) and then slowly remove time from the eating window.
+Use a familiar schedule to figure out what works for you (meal spacing, hydration goals, etc) and then slowly remove time from the eating window.

 How to adjust the eating/fasting window?

 Once you’ve figured out a good rhythm and pattern utilizing the 12-hour window, start to adjust your times.